sruggier/rust-disruptor/README.md

 * rustc
 * Optional: inotifywait (for auto-rebuild.sh)

 The code should build on both the stable and nightly channels.
+The codebase is old enough not to depend on any recent features of the language, so the MSRV is currently set to the minimum supported by its dependencies.

 You can build, run tests, and run benchmarks using `cargo build`, `cargo test`, and `cargo bench`, respectively.
 Additionally, `cargo test` builds